MhdFeras/cordova-plugin-image-recognition/README.md

 - click __Confirm__
 - that will generate __SDK License Key__ for your application

-There are two primary steps to integrating `cordova-plugin-image-recognition`.
+There are two primary steps to integrating `cordova-plugin-image-recognition`:

 #### 1. Init